AMGold99/ricardian/README.md

 # Ricardian Land Value
 All code for Ricardian Land Value estimation paper.
 Authors: Gold, Binder, and Nolte.

-\textit{Note: This README is an ongoing documentation of our work and should not be taken as final.
-I've tried to include caveats where I expect something to change significantly as we finalize data and analysis strategies.}
+*Note: This README is an ongoing documentation of our work and should not be taken as final.
+I've tried to include caveats where I expect something to change significantly as we finalize data and analysis strategies.*

 ## Panel Model